hpca-uji/PyDTNN/pydtnn/tests/README.md

 # Tests

-In order to run all the test, it is necessary to install both *Bliss* and *convGemm* libraries.
+In order to run all the test, it is necessary to install both *BLIS* and *convGemm* libraries.
 In the following section the installation steps of both libraries is detailed.

 ---